 2. A brief history of the fashion industry in Italy

-3. The "Made in Italy”
+3. The "Made in Italy""

 4. The business reality in Italy

-As companies expand internationally, they gain the opportunity to re-organise their value chain (as discussed in this post: A Brief Introduction to the Fashion Industry).
+As companies expand internationally, they get an opportunity to re-organise their value chain (as discussed in this post: A Brief Introduction to the Fashion Industry).

-To capture the trajectory of Italy's fashion manufacturing revolution, we need to focus on three typologies of business players who were able to influence the growth of the Italian fashion industry over the last 50 years: designers, entrepreneurs, and the textile industries.
+To capture the trajectory of Italy's fashion manufacturing evolution, we need to focus on three typologies of business players who were able to influence the growth of the Italian fashion industry over the last 50 years: designers, entrepreneurs, and the textile industries.

 Moreover, the Italian fashion system underwent three distinct cycles, lasting an average of 15 years each: